(We suggest printing/saving this information for ease of reference when you are here.)

 Please do not leave anything on top of the stove when lit

-The yurt is fully-insulated and should keep you cosy and warm but should you require extra blankets please just let us know.
+In the colder months if you require extra blankets please just let us know.

 Rechargeable lanterns are provided.
 There are also candles & nightlights.
 Remember to recharge your lanterns in your locker in the Lobby during the day.